Aviation

 Don’t miss a walk through Goddard’s Rocket Garden and the Astrobiology Walk.

 Located next to Goddard Space Flight Center on ICESat Rd., it’s free to visit.
-Open Tuesday through Friday from 10 a.m. to 3 p.m.
-September to June and open till 5 p.m. in July and August.
-And open Saturday and Sunday from noon to 4 p.m. year-round.
+Open Tuesday through Friday from 10 a.m. to 3 p.m., Saturday and Sunday from noon to 4 p.m.
+It stays open until 5 p.m. during the week in July and August.

 This facility explains the role of orbital and sub-orbital rockets and scientific balloons.
 It’s also a launch facility for sub-orbital missions.